linshys/Example_Based_Manga_Colorization---cGAN/README.md

 - [ ] Add SR model instead of directly interpolate upscaling
 - [ ] Optimize the generator network(adding L-channel information to output which is essential for colorize sketch)
 - [ ] Better developed manga-panel-extractor(current segmentation is not precise enough)
-- [ ] Develop a front UI and add color hint so that user could adjust color of specific area
+- [ ] Develop a front UI and add color hint so that users could adjust the color of a specific area

 ## 😁Contact

-If you have any question, please feel free to contact me via `j2539876356@163.com`
+If you have any questions, please feel free to contact me via `j2539876356@163.com`

 ## 🙌 Acknowledgement
 Based on https://github.com/zhaohengyuan1/Color2Embed